jwahyoung/ng-oboe/README.md

 Usage:
 ------

-To use ng-oboe, add the 'ng-oboe' module as an an app dependency.
+To use ng-oboe, add the 'ng-oboe' module as an app dependency.

 	angular.module('myApp', ['ng-oboe'])